phillymelee/phillymelee.github.io/README.md

 1. From the root of the repo, run `npm install`.
 1. From the root of the repo, run `npm start`.

 For the backend service, I used [Firebase](https://firebase.google.com/) cloud storage and functions.
-Every 15 minutes, it automatically fetches each registered player's rank.
-For now, I left the code out of this repo, but if people are interested I can potentially add it to the repo.
+You can find the code in the `firebase` directory.

 ## Contributing

-If you would like to contribute, feel free to open a PR.
-If your improvement requires changes to the backend service, please contact me directly on discord (username: `skaht`).
+If you would like to contribute, please feel free to open a PR.
+If you have any questions, you can contact me directly on discord (username: `skaht`).